jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 **Category**: The type of weapon this is: one handed or two handed.

-Damage Dice: The damage the weapon deals on a successful attack.
+**Damage Dice**: The damage the weapon deals on a successful attack.
 If a weapon has two Damage Dice entries, the first is for using the weapon one handed and the second for two handed damage.

-STR/DEX: The minimum STR and DEX scores needed to easily wield this weapon.
+**STR/DEX**: The minimum STR and DEX scores needed to easily wield this weapon.
 For every point a Characteristic is below these minimums, a -5% penalty is applied to an Adventurer’s skill when attacking and parrying with this weapon.

-                                                                                             59
-Alex Greene (order #3215550)                                                                                  2
-       Size: Each weapon possesses a size rating.
+**Size**: Each weapon possesses a size rating.
 This is related to its mass, leverage and stability.
 The value is used to determine both the weapon’s ability to inflict and parry damage.
 The size categories are Small (S), Medium (M), Large (L), Huge (H) and Enormous (E).

-Reach: The weapon’s length, how far it can reach in combat.
+**Reach**: The weapon’s length, how far it can reach in combat.
 The size categories are Touch (T), Short (S), Medium (M), Long (L) and Very Long (VL).

-Combat Manoeuvres: The Combat Manoeuvres a weapon can inflict - such as Bashing, Impale and so forth.
+**Combat Manoeuvres**: The Combat Manoeuvres a weapon can inflict - such as Bashing, Impale and so forth.

-ENC: The weight and bulk of the weapon.
+**ENC**: The weight and bulk of the weapon.

-AP/HP: The Armour Points and Hit Points possessed by the weapon.
+**AP/HP**: The Armour Points and Hit Points possessed by the weapon.
 When Hit Points reach 0, the weapon is broken and useless.

-Cost: The average cost in Silver Pieces to purchase this weapon.
+**Cost**: The average cost in Silver Pieces to purchase this weapon.

-Weapon Descriptions
+### Weapon Descriptions

-Archer’s Blade: A long sword-like blade fitted to the outside edges of any bow, the archer’s blade allows a ranged combat specialist to have a potentially lethal weapon at his disposal to defend himself when unable to draw another weapon.
+**Archer’s Blade**: A long sword-like blade fitted to the outside edges of any bow, the archer’s blade allows a ranged combat specialist to have a potentially lethal weapon at his disposal to defend himself when unable to draw another weapon.
 It adds its 1 ENC to the bow, which also makes it slightly front heavy (-5% to Bow style).

-Awl Pike: Nearly two-metres of shaft topped by a simple armour-punching head and a body-catching crossbar, the awl pike is extremely useful for bringing armoured riders off their mounts.
+**Awl Pike**: Nearly two-metres of shaft topped by a simple armour-punching head and a body-catching crossbar, the awl pike is extremely useful for bringing armoured riders off their mounts.
 By sinking the metal-capped butt of the pike into the ground just before accepting a mounted charge, the target is impaled on the pike but held fast by the crossbar - his mount running out from beneath him.
 Any charging mounted target that is struck by the awl pike when set for a charge must make a make a Ride or Drive roll opposed by the awl user’s Combat Style roll.
 If the rider loses the opposed test he is thrown from the mount suffering any additional damage due to falling.

-Ball & Chain: This heavy metal ball attached to a short length of chain is notoriously difficult to parry.
+**Ball & Chain**: This heavy metal ball attached to a short length of chain is notoriously difficult to parry.
 An opponent attempting to parry this weapon treats his parrying weapon or shield as one step smaller for the purposes of blocking damage.
 However, the wielder also suffers the same penalty when trying to Parry with the ball & chain.

-Bastard Sword: The bastard sword is a versatile sword with an elongated grip, which allows it to be used with either one hand or two.
+**Bastard Sword**: The bastard sword is a versatile sword with an elongated grip, which allows it to be used with either one hand or two.
 Any bastard sword can be fitted with a widened set of pommel-guards, adding +5% to Parry Skill Tests with it, for an additional 10 SP.

-Battleaxe: A single-bladed weapon with a sturdy haft, the battleaxe may be used with one or two hands, depending on the wielder’s preference.
-A battleaxe can be used to
+**Battleaxe**: A single-bladed weapon with a sturdy haft, the battleaxe may be used with one or two hands, depending on the wielder’s preference.
+A battleaxe can be used to bash through doors and obstacles rather quickly.

-60
-Alex Greene (order #3215550)                                                                         2
-         bash through doors and obstacles rather quickly.
 It suffers no damage when attacking inanimate wooden objects.

-Bill: A polearm with a hooked blade, the bill descended (and was often recycled) from a common agricultural implement.
+**Bill**: A polearm with a hooked blade, the bill descended (and was often recycled) from a common agricultural implement.
 It is a very effective way of ‘hooking’ past defences, thus a mounted defender does not get the standard +20% Parry bonus against a bill.

-Broadsword: Similar in design and nature to a bastard sword, a broadsword has a wider blade and is balanced to be used, primarily, one-handed - although it can be used with two.
+**Broadsword**: Similar in design and nature to a bastard sword, a broadsword has a wider blade and is balanced to be used, primarily, one-handed - although it can be used with two.

-Buckler: This small, round shield is held in the hand, and used to ‘punch block’ incoming blows.
+**Buckler**: This small, round shield is held in the hand, and used to ‘punch block’ incoming blows.
 Bucklers are often used to attack with the off-hand, when the main weapon is tied up.
 Its small size however, provides little protection against larger weapons or missile fire.

-Burning Glove: This thick leather glove has an interior lining of fire resistant animal hide and stone.
+**Burning Glove**: This thick leather glove has an interior lining of fire resistant animal hide and stone.
 Its surface is covered with sticky tar and a variety of reagents.
 As a standard action the wearer may ignite the glove.
 The glove burns for three rounds.
 During that time any unarmed attack made by the wearer causes an extra 1D3 damage due to the flames.
 The wearer also takes one point of fire damage every round to the arm where the glove is worn (ignoring armour).
 Each glove can only be used once.

-Cestus: The cestus is a leather gauntlet spiked, studded and reinforced to cause terrible wounds to a target that is punched with it.
+**Cestus**: The cestus is a leather gauntlet spiked, studded and reinforced to cause terrible wounds to a target that is punched with it.
 It makes the hand wielding it all but useless to carry out any task other than hitting or pushing, and cannot be used for Parry attempts.
 Few warriors choose a cestus over more traditional weaponry, but some brawlers and sadists prefer it.

-Chain: This two metre length of chain is one step above using an improvised weapon.
+**Chain**: This two metre length of chain is one step above using an improvised weapon.
 It is notoriously difficult to parry and imposes a -10% penalty to an opponent’s Parry roll.
 However, the wielder also suffers a -10% penalty to Parry with this weapon.
 If an opponent is caught by surprise, it can also be used as a garrotte (see entry on page 63).

-Chakram: This is a wide ring of tempered metal that has been given a decent sharpening over its outermost edge.
+**Chakram**: This is a wide ring of tempered metal that has been given a decent sharpening over its outermost edge.
 It often has a crossbar or handle built into the centre to be used as a combat weapon, or to enable the user to throw it without hurting an unprotected hand.
 The chakram is designed to be thrown with blinding speed and can inflict terrible wounds as it spins into bare flesh.

-Club: Perhaps the simplest of all weapons and almost certainly the oldest, the club is simply a long, stout piece of wood used to bludgeon others.
+**Club**: Perhaps the simplest of all weapons and almost certainly the oldest, the club is simply a long, stout piece of wood used to bludgeon others.
 However, there are several cultures that have carved and cast clubs made of stone, bone or even metal - all of which can be sculpted or decorated according to the wielder’s preference.

-                                                                                           61
-Alex Greene (order #3215550)                                                                                2
-       Cutlass: The infamous pirate’s cutlass is a slightly curved, single-edged, mid-sized sword with a basket hilt.
+**Cutlass**: The infamous pirate’s cutlass is a slightly curved, single-edged, mid-sized sword with a basket hilt.
 It can inflict fast and flashing wounds but is not designed for inflicting massive amounts of damage.
 Its basket hilt adds a +10% bonus to any Parry Skill Tests made with the weapon.

-Dagger: Essentially a large knife attached to a short handle, the dagger is often carried as a backup or parrying weapon.
+**Dagger**: Essentially a large knife attached to a short handle, the dagger is often carried as a backup or parrying weapon.
 Thieves, assassins and bandits often enjoy the use of daggers because they can be hidden and drawn with ease.
 Daggers are usually well- balanced enough to throw effectively.

-Dart Blade: Either a wooden projectile tipped with a metal blade or a single-forged metal throwing blade about the size of a man’s thumb, a dart blades is normally used as a last ditch weapon.
+**Dart Blade**: Either a wooden projectile tipped with a metal blade or a single-forged metal throwing blade about the size of a man’s thumb, a dart blades is normally used as a last ditch weapon.
 Dart blades are small enough to be hidden very simply and offer a +10% bonus to Sleight tests in order to conceal them.
 They can be used in